After your breast augmentation you will definitely want to be resting and relaxing as much as possible to ensure you have a smooth recovery.

 It’s made to order.

-Ask your plastic surgeon before your breast surgery what YOU should look out for during your recovery.
+Ask your plastic surgeon before your breast augmentation what YOU should look out for during your recovery.

-And ask again after your breast surgery, because anything that went down during your surgery may give you some guidance on what to be aware of during YOUR recovery.
+And ask again after your breast augmentation, because anything that went down during your surgery may give you some guidance on what to be aware of during YOUR recovery.

 Each person's experience is particular to them